 What does it mean to become carbon-neutral?

-Once the total carbon footprint is calculated, you will have a better sense of how much your company's need to counteract.
+Once the total carbon footprint is calculated, you will have a better sense of how much your company needs to counteract.
 Then, reduce carbon emissions by analysing the worst carbon indicators - where your company emit the most and acting upon it.
 Finally, offset what’s left.

 It is impossible to generate zero-carbon emissions; therefore, offsetting is a viable approach to become carbon-neutral.
 Offsetting your carbon emissions sends a strong message to your community, that you are committed to paving the way for a sustainable future.
 The funds from neutralising your carbon footprint will be providing low-carbon technology to communities most at risk of the impacts of climate change.
 However, you have to ensure that the offsetting project is transparent and involves local communities in the process.